ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ## OSKAR simulation
 We start the foreground mitigation with the removal of bright point sources in the SDC3 images.

-The desourcing is accomplished by performing mock SKA1-Low observations with `OSKAR` ([Dulwich et al. 2009](https://pos.sissa.it/132/031/pdf)) of the discrete sources for the entire sky.
+The total sky intensity is desourced by first performing mock SKA1-Low observations with `OSKAR` ([Dulwich et al. 2009](https://pos.sissa.it/132/031/pdf)) of the discrete sources for the entire sky.

 The simulation pipeline can be found [here](https://github.com/ycliu23/SKA_Power_Spectrum_and_EoR_Window), which is based on the [SKA End-to-End pipeline](https://github.com/oharao/SKA_Power_Spectrum_and_EoR_Window) with a modified sky model.